top of page

 Although I practice both EMDR Therapy (a model used by trained professionals) and Integral Eye Movement Therapy (a model used by anyone trained in the IEMT model), this post will focus on IEMT rather than a comparison.

-IEMT (developed by Andrew T. Austin, from an original idea from Steve and Connirae Andreas) is a model built around addressing and resolving The 5 Patterns of Chronicity.
+IEMT (developed by Andrew T. Austin, from an original idea from Steve and Connirae Andreas) is a model built around addressing and resolving The 5 Patterns of Chronicity and emotional and identity issues.

 So, what is it?

 IEMT is a psychotherapy model that aims to reduce intense negative emotional states.
-As mentioned, I use it to regulate a client at the beginning of a session, if they are clearly emotionally dysregulated (overwhelming stress and anxiety state).
+I often use it to regulate a client at the beginning of a session if they are clearly emotionally dysregulated (overwhelming stress and anxiety state).

 It is an area of rapid therapeutic change work that explores the areas of undesired emotions and our ways of being.
 It works by exploring how a person learned to feel the way that they do and opens the possibility of creating the appropriate change needed within our emotional lives.
-IEMT focuses on ‘The 5 Patterns of Chronicity’.
+IEMT focuses on ‘The 5 Patterns of Chronicity’ and emotional and identity imprints.

 What are the Patterns of Chronicity?